-(x) Revaluation of property, plant and equipment and plantation development expenditure
+(ix) Revaluation of property, plant and equipment and plantation development expenditure

 The Group and the Company measure its leasehold land and buildings and plantation development expenditure at revalued amount with changes in fair value being recognised in other comprehensive income.
-The Group and the Company engaged independent valuation specialists to determine fair.
-The carrying amount of the leasehold land and buildings and plantation development expenditure at the end of the reporting period, and the relevant revaluation bases, are disclosed in Note 4 and in Note 7 to the financial statements.
+The Group and the Company engaged independent valuation specialists to determine the fair value.
+The carrying amount of the leasehold land and buildings and plantation development expenditure at the end of the reporting period, and the relevant revaluation bases, are disclosed in Note 4 and in Note 6 to the financial statements.